- Professor Jill Adler: Revisiting resources as a theme in mathematics (teacher) education

 - Vescio, V., Ross, D., & Adams, A. (2008).
 A review of research on the impact of professional learning communities on teaching practice and student learning.
 Teacher and Teaching Evaluation, 24(1), 80–91.

 Professor Birgit Pepin

 Mathematics (E-)Textbooks: Help or Hindrance for Innovation?

-Textbooks may help education innovation as they can efficiently steer and support many teachers to enact renewed curriculum intentions in classroom processes.
-At the same time textbooks may also hinder real innovation as they reduce the opportunities of teachers to (re)design the curriculum, or to develop curriculum design capacity, by an overdose of detailed scripts that reduce teachers to technical slaves.
-E-textbooks are heralded to be interactive and to support teachers in their everyday classroom practices, as well as in their curriculum (re-)design, and innovative and collaborative work with colleagues.
+Textbooks may help education innovation as they can support teachers to enact renewed curriculum intentions in classroom processes.
+At the same time textbooks may also hinder real innovation as they limit teachers’ opportunities to (re)design the curriculum and develop curriculum design capacity (e.g., Pepin, Gueudet, & Trouche, 2017), by an overdose of detailed scripts that reduce teachers to ‘technical slaves’.
+E-textbooks are heralded to be interactive and to support teachers in their everyday classroom practices, as well as in their curriculum (re-)design, through innovative and collaborative work with colleagues.
 However, access to useful subject-didactical resources does not always lead to curriculum renewal and innovative practices.

 - help teachers to orientate on and practice with new elements in their teaching repertoire;

 - guide teachers in role taking experiences that exemplify new pedagogical approaches;

 - create opportunities for shared reflection by teachers that may challenge also their beliefs about appropriate teaching.